One of the great marketing questions of all time — is growth hacking a buzzword or a tangible strategy for your business?

 A B2B marketing funnel has the following stages:

 Everything from the awareness stage to the evaluation stage matches up with the acquisition stage of pirate growth metrics.
 The purchase stage matches up with the activation and revenue metrics, while the post-purchase stage matches up with the retention and referral metrics.
-An important thing to note for B2B marketing is that the marketing funnel is often a much slower process than for B2C companies.
+A significant thing to note for B2B marketing is that the marketing funnel is often a much slower process than for B2C companies.

 For example, a B2C consumer will go through various funnel stages quite fast.
 They’re researching what they need in the awareness stage, then researching a specific product in the interest and consideration stages.
 The intent stage and evaluation stage for B2C consumers can be as simple as leaving a product in a cart while they look for social proof.